emily-clough/fp-flood-nvfi/README.md

 The latest NFVI was calculated in 2025 based on 2021 UK Census data (when available), and a thorough discussion of the elements is available on the [UK Climate Risk website](https://www.ukclimaterisk.org/wp-content/uploads/2025/07/Sayers-et-al-2025-Climate-Vulnerability-Indicators-1.pdf).
 The dataset was sourced from the [same place](https://www.ukclimaterisk.org/wp-content/uploads/2024/08/Sayers-ClimateVulnerabilityIndicators_Neighbourhoods-06March2025-Submitted.xlsx).

 It is worth noting that the NVFI contains information about whether a neighbourhood has experienced flooding in the past.
-According to Appendix Table C-46 in the report linked above, this is measured using

 > Number of properties within historical flood boundary, based on query of property datasets and flood outlines as available in 2015; limited to past 50 years when date information available.
 Data updated to link to the 2021 census boundaries (Z-score only due to licence constraints).